 Arizona PBS created the digital music show “Playlist 48” in 2021 to spotlight local Arizona artists and bands of all genres with connections to Arizona, the 48th state.

 The series serves as a curated playlist of Arizona’s music scene and the artists who are shaping it today.
-Viewers can watch the show on azpbs.org, Arizona PBS’ Facebook and Instagram accounts and the PBS Video app.
+Viewers can watch the show online, on Arizona PBS’ Facebook and Instagram accounts and the PBS app.

 The idea for the “Playlist 48” project was developed from market analysis data that found Arizona PBS viewers wanted more music content.